vboyev-MSFT/defender-docs/unified-secops-platform/overview-defender-portal.md

 [Custom roles](/defender-xdr/custom-roles) | Allow access to specific data, tasks, and features using custom roles.
 Custom roles are more granular, and can be used together with Entra global roles.
 [Unified RBAC](/defender-xdr/manage-rbac) | Unified RBAC provides a single permissions management model for controlling user permissions in the Defender portal, and across services within the portal.

+Portal permissions are configured and managed on the Permissions page of the Defender portal.

 :::image type="content" source="/defender/media/microsoft-365-defender-portal/defender-portal-permissions.png" alt-text="Screenshot of the permissions page in the Microsoft Defender portal" lightbox="/defender/media/microsoft-365-defender-portal/defender-portal-permissions.png":::

+### Microsoft Sentinel permissions

 When you connect Microsoft Sentinel to the Defender portal, existing Azure RBAC permissions allow you to work with the Microsoft Sentinel features in the Defender portal for which you have access.
 Continue to manage roles and permissions for your Microsoft Sentinel users from the Azure portal.
 Any Azure RBAC changes are reflected in the Defender portal.